1.2.2023

 We were approached by the initiative because they found the format very interesting.

-What set us apart from the other nominees is that our event is a very practical tool that can help make a difference.
+What sets us apart from the other nominees is that our event is a very practical tool that can contribute to change.

-A partnership with the second-place initiative was also formed afterwards, and the initiative took over a theme table at the next event.
+A partnership was subsequently formed with the second-placed initiative, which took over a theme table at the next event.

-Do you have any tips for people who would like to start their own network?
+Do you have any tips for people who would like to set up their own network?

-We didn't have a dedicated budget for promoting the event, so we mainly activated our own network.
+We didn't have a dedicated budget for advertising the event, so we mainly activated our own network.

 It was important to us to keep the framework relatively small.

-The decisive factor for the success of the event was that it is a practical tool and that we combine two components: Namely, we are about women working in IT.
-That would also be my advice to women who want to start a network themselves: Look for two topics that narrow down your target group well and that bring certain challenges with them!
-Ask yourself what the connecting element is between the participants!
+The decisive factor for the success of the event was that it is a practical tool and that we combine two components: We are all about women who work in IT.
+That would also be my advice to women who want to set up a network themselves: Look for two topics that narrow down your target group well and that bring certain challenges with them!
+Ask yourselves what the connecting element between the participants is!

-Another tip would be: Find a topic that you are on fire for!
+Another tip would be to find a topic that you are passionate about!

 How did you measure the success of the event?